Undergraduate Entry Pathways into Medicine in Australia: The application process

 From us at Fraser’s, our biggest recommendation is that if you are truly passionate about securing a place at one of the medical schools listed above, cast your net wide!
 Apply to as many medical schools as possible, as this will ultimately heighten your overall chance of securing a place at one of many prestigious medical schools in Australia.

-The compounding factors of varying weighting across the three core assessment criteria, in addition to the natural subjectivity of the interview process, means applying to multiple universities best increases your chances of securing a medical place.
+The compounding factors of varying weighting across the three core assessment criteria, in addition to the natural subjectivity of the interview process, mean applying to multiple universities best increases your chances of securing a medical place.

 Undergraduate Medicine Fee Structures